 When you’re first diagnosed with a medical condition, your first thought probably isn’t to inform your insurance companies.
 However, failing to disclose your condition could invalidate your insurance, so it’s important to bear this mind.
 If you have health insurance or travel insurance, for example, you may need to let your insurers know about your updated health status straight away.

 In addition to this, you may want to inform your life insurance company swiftly too.
 Many people assume that you can’t take out life insurance with diabetes, but this isn’t the case.
 There are a range of diabetes life insurance options available via sites like I’m Insured, so you needn’t let your condition affect your financial and future plans.
-If you don’t currently have life insurance, now could be the perfect time to invest in diabetes life insurance at im-insured.co.uk.
+If you don’t currently have life insurance, now could be the perfect time to at im-insured.co.uk.

 4. Be More Active